-The detector has a front panel mounted six-position DIP switch module to control the operation of the detector and a front panel mounted twelve-position DIP switch module to set Delay and/or Extension Timing.
+The detector has a front panel mounted six-position DIP switch module to control the operation of the detector.
 The various switches can be set before or after the harness has been connected to the detector.
 The PRES / PULSE switch can be pre-selected for the desired mode of operation.
 The SENSE LEVEL and FREQ switches may require adjustment after the harness has been connected.
 When power is applied to the detector, the detector will automatically tune to the loop circuit and begin operation within two seconds.